YINI-lang/YINI-spec/YINI-Specification.md

 v1.0.0 Beta 6 + Updates
 - Clarified where special/control characters (U+0000–U+001F) are allowed in Backticked Identifiers, Raw Strings, Classic Strings, and Triple-Quoted Strings.
-These characters are now disallowed in Backticked Identifiers and Classic Strings, with exceptions for TAB and SPACE in the latter.
+These characters are now disallowed in Backticked Identifiers and Classic Strings unless they are escaped, with exceptions for TAB and SPACE in the latter.
 - Updated Hyper Strings to support <Unicode-WS> for indentation and whitespace normalization.

 v1.0.0 Beta 6, 2025-05-20